Oregon Coast Road Trip Guide (1-6+ Day Itinerary)

 Extend your stay here to explore tide pools at Cape Kiwanda, drive ATVs at Sand Lake Recreation Area, watch the dory boats, or take a surf lesson.

-Day 3 itinerary: Pacific City to Newport
+Day 3: Pacific City to Newport

 Mileage: 50 miles